-But studies show that team reflection can improve business outcomes.
+But studies show that team reflection is a tangible and practical way improve business outcomes.
+Especially as it fits into the flow of work.

 “Without reflection, there is no learning”